-Unlike in case of management of our investment funds (collective asset management), in case of individual asset management the relevant contracts with clients generally do not expressly authorize Raiffeisen KAG to exercise the voting rights associated with the portfolio's equity holdings.
+In contrast to the management of our investment funds (collective asset management), for individual asset management, the relevant contracts with clients generally do not expressly authorize Raiffeisen KAG to exercise the voting rights associated with the portfolio's equity holdings.
 This applies in particular to Raiffeisen portfolio management, where the Raiffeisen banks outsource portfolio management to Raiffeisen KAG.
 Accordingly, if Raiffeisen KAG purchases shares for the client's portfolio, Raiffeisen KAG will not exercise the related voting rights.
 If Raiffeisen KAG purchases fund unit certificates for the client's portfolio, the management company for the fund in question will normally be authorized to exercise the voting rights associated with the equities held within the scope of the fund's assets.
-In deciding which fund unit certificates to purchase for the client's portfolio, Raiffeisen company in relation to the exercise of voting rights.
-The present engagement policy published by the fund's management company in relation to the exercise of voting rights.
-The present engagement policy will apply in case of Raiffeisen KAG funds.
+In deciding which fund unit certificates to purchase for the client's portfolio, Raiffeisen KAG will also take into consideration an engagement policy published by the fund's management company in relation to the exercise of voting rights.
+The present engagement policy will apply to Raiffeisen KAG funds.